What Types of Stocks Do Well During Volatility?

 The Takeaway

-Volatility is unavoidable but there are things investors can do to minimize the impact to their portfolio.
-Diversifying with stocks, exchange-traded funds (ETFs), or IPOs could help create volatility hedges.
+Volatility is unavoidable but there are things investors can do to help minimize the impact to their portfolio.
+Diversifying with assets such as stocks, exchange-traded funds (ETFs), or IPOs could help create volatility hedges.
+But remember that certain securities or market sectors perform differently depending on overall market conditions.
+That means that when the market is volatile, some stocks will overperform while others underperform.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).